arx-deidentifier/arx/readme.md

 External Libraries
 ------

-The framework uses external libraries.
-The according licenses are listed in the respective folders.
+ARX uses external libraries.
+Their licenses are listed in the respective folders.